Year 6 Transition

 During the first day at BHGS, all Year 7 pupils benefit from a variety of Tutor group activities and also learning about life at secondary school.
 Following on from this, Form tutors, subject staff and learning support staff monitor pupils to identify any concerns with settling in or accessing the curriculum.
 Any concerns are dealt with swiftly and strategies are put in place to allay any fears, and deal with any problems as they arise.

-Should you have any comments or questions about transition to BHGS please do not hesitate to contact Mr Dudley, Deputy Headteacher, who will be pleased to help you.
+Should you have any comments or questions about transition to BHGS please do not hesitate to contact Mr Dudley, Deputy Headteacher or Miss Parkin, Head of Year 7 who will be pleased to help you.